phylum-dev/cli/doc_templates/README.md

 By default, no template is necessary.
-If you want to modify the automatically generated CLI documentation, you can lookup the filename for the specific command in `../docs/command_line_tool/` and add a file with identical name to this repository to use as a template.
+If you want to modify the automatically generated CLI documentation, you can lookup the filename for the specific command in `../docs/command_line_tool/` and add a file with identical name to this directory to use as a template.

 Use the `default.md` file as a start-off point, which provides the default template used when no override is present.